sstadt/shoplist/README.md

 ### 0.1.4.1

- - [ ] Tokens are not being cleared in production

-### 0.1.4.2

  - [ ] Move password validation to PasswordService
- - [ ] DocBlock all the password reset functions
+ - [x] DocBlock all the password reset functions
- - [ ] Move password settings to config/passwords.js and wire into PasswordService
+ - [x] Move password settings to config/passwords.js and wire into PasswordService
+ - [ ] Add password validation for user creation

 ### 0.2